Traditional Sauna in the secret saunas of Helsinki as seen in the Scandic Helsinki Station Hotel

 Are Helsinki saunas open in winter?

-Wrapping Things Up: Sauna Is the Heartbeat of Helsinki
+Wrapping Things Up: Hidden Saunas in Helsinki

 Check out our other Helsinki blogs; Secret Corners of Helsinki Locals Don’t Want Tourists to Find and Romantic Things to Do in Helsinki That Aren’t in the Guidebooks